Generally, in most people, skin wounds heal in days or weeks.

-Gravity causes blood to flow back through the damaged valves, causing swelling, thickening in the veins (varicose veins).
+Gravity causes blood to flow back through the damaged valves, causing swelling and thickening in the veins (varicose veins).

 Blood accumulates in the smaller veins near the skin, causing damage.

-It can also accumulate because the valves in the larger veins are damaged by a previous blood clot (thrombosis).
+It can also accumulate because the valves in the more prominent veins are damaged by a previous blood clot (thrombosis).